 - The Secretariat for Food and Nutrition Security (SMASAN) collaborates with the Health Secretariat on nutrition, hygiene and child care programmes.

-- The Health Secretariat offers educational events, also at locations operated by SMASAN, like the Popular Restaurants.
+- The Health Secretariat offers educational events, also at locations operated by SMASAN, such as the Popular Restaurants.
 People can receive specific health services there on occasions.

 - In the promotion of urban and peri-urban agriculture, organic agriculture is incentivised.